-Recent news suggests that LED bulbs are the best for outdoor lighting.
+Recent news suggests that LED bulbs are the best for battling mosquitoes in your yard this summer.
 Is this true?

 Yes and no. Many bugs navigate by light and will be attracted to any light they can see, even far into the infrared spectrum.
 Others are attracted to heat.

 So in theory, there are no light bulbs on the market today for residential lighting that will not attract any bugs.

 As noted in The New York Times, older blue LED bulbs are especially attractive to the most annoying insects (including mosquitoes and the kissing bugs that transmit Chagas disease).
 Original LED bulbs were made by coating a blue diode with a phosphor coating, so they emitted nearly as much UV spectrum light as a fluorescent bulb.

 A case in point: a writer for Lux Review (a lighting website) tested LEDs for himself.
 He noted that gnats, moths, and flies were more than happy to hang around his LED lights.
 Furthermore, he suggests that with the lower heat levels of LED bulbs than other bulbs, these insects aren’t as likely to get burned, so they will keep coming back.